-Now, this paper analyzes the manipulation decisions of both firms if the superior firm A manipulates online reviews alone.
+This paper analyzes the manipulation decisions of both firms if the superior firm A manipulates online reviews alone.
 The outcomes are summarized in the following proposition.

 Proposition 1

 Under the manipulation by the superior firm alone, when the platform chooses not to govern: